vercel/vercel/README.md

 If for some reason GitHub Actions fails to publish the npm package, you may do so manually by running `npm publish` from the package directory.
 Make sure to use `npm publish --tag canary` if you are publishing a canary release!

+### Contributing

+See the [Contribution guidelines for this project](CONTRIBUTING.md), it also contains guidance on interpreting tests failures.